mentallyunstable/mason_bricks/lib/md_feature/README.md

 ```

 ## Output
-Created feature structure will look this
+Created feature structure will look like this
 ```
 ├ {{feature}}
 │├── bloc